 Deposits & Payments

-Booking a vacation requires a $500 deposit per person payable by check or any major credit card.
+Booking a vacation requires a $500 deposit per person payable by credit card.
 The remaining amount due must be paid by check 60 days prior to the trip departure.
 If you wish to pay the remaining balance by credit card there will be a 3.5% administrative fee.
 Please note we reserve the right to treat your reservation as

 If you sign up for a trip 30 days or less before the departure date, the entire trip price must be paid by credit card with the 3.5% fee on the remaining balance.